albertattard/java-boot-camp/docs/11-collections/01-arrays/00-index.md

 }
 ```

 The primitive `char`, is not an `Object`, thus it does not take part in any inheritance.
-An array primitive type `P` is not a subtype of any other array.
+An array primitive type `P` is not a subtype of any other array of any other type.

 ## Sorting